CodeLikeAGirl18/compSys-e2019-pub/material/190916_basic_instructions/exercises.md

 * BOH 3.11 (page 233)

 ### More compilation quirks
 `a_sum.c` is a simple function calculating five times the sum of a `0` terminated list of `long`s using pointer arithmetic.
 Using `gcc` this is translated into the assembler code in `a_sum.s`.
-Locate the non-control statements (lines 4, 5, 7, 8 and 9) of `a_sum.c` in `a_sum.s`.
-For each what differs from the expected translation and try to consider why?
+Locate the non-control statements of `a_sum.c` (lines 4, 5, 7, 8 and 9) in `a_sum.s`.
+For each, what differs from the expected translation and try to consider why?
 Remember that input registers are `%rdi`, `%rsi`, etc. and output is `%rax` only.